(Written by Brien Weiner, President, for Newsday on World Sparrow Day, March 20, 2021)

 We are experiencing a climate crisis that is accelerating at a rapid rate.
 Negative impacts from anthropogenic global warming are occurring faster and more often than previously predicted by climate scientists.
 Clean renewable energy must indeed be brought online quickly, but at the same time birds, other wildlife, and critical habitat must be preserved as we simultaneously fight climate change.
 We believe both goals can be accomplished, so that when we finally are able to halt runaway climate chaos and save our planet, we will still be able to enjoy a rich environment and nature's birds!

 In 2016 the South Shore Audubon Society, along with New York City Audubon, completed work on a grant studying offshore wind energy.
 The grant of $10,000, made possible by the Moore Charitable Foundation and the National Audubon Society, was a joint project of the two chapters to study the possible effects of the proposed Long Island—New York City Offshore Wind Project.
-This offshore wind farm, currently in its preliminary planning stages, is to be located approximately 14 nautical miles due south of Nassau County.
-If constructed, it may include up to 140 wind turbines, producing enough energy for over 200,000 homes.
-It has the potential to be the largest offshore wind project in the country.
+This offshore wind farm, then in its preliminary planning stages, was to be located approximately 14 nautical miles due south of Nassau County.
+In 2016 it was estimated that if constructed, it would include up to 140 wind turbines, producing enough energy for over 200,000 homes.
+It had the potential to be the largest offshore wind project in the country.
+The project, which has since evolved to expand its capacity for wind power generation, is still on track to become the largest offshore wind facility in the U.S. The entire lease area is now being developed by a partnership between Equinor, a Norwegian majority state-owned company and BP.
+Empire Wind, as the project is currently termed, is now being built in two phases, Empire Wind 1 and Empire Wind 2.
+The combined offshore wind farm is now planned to have the capacity to produce electricity for over 1.2 million homes.

 Subjects covered in the final report include: Adverse effects of Offshore Wind Energy Development (OWED) on birds, avian vulnerability to OWED, exposure of birds to OWED, New York birds and OWED, mitigating adverse effects, data gaps, and recommendations on how to fill those data gaps.
 The South Shore Audubon Society and New York City Audubon want to give this important paper, treating these crucial topics related to wind energy and bird conservation, wide dissemination.

-It is hoped that the results of our offshore wind energy grant will spur needed conversation and action on the issue, making sure that if these facilities are built off our shores to produce desperately needed renewable energy they are located in areas least likely to harm birds.
+It is hoped that the results of our offshore wind energy grant will spur needed conversation and action on the issue, making sure that as these facilities are built off our shores to produce desperately needed renewable energy, they are located in areas least likely to harm birds and or constructed to minimize potential harmful impacts.

 Paul Friedman is a resident of Lido Beach who has been helping to monitor the Piping Plovers and other nesting shorebirds as a volunteer with the Town of Hempstead's Department of Conservation and Waterways.
 He put a PDF presentation together in the hopes that it will help educate people about the Piping Plovers (and other Birds of Lido Beach) and build some empathy for them.
 For additional information, see ny.audubon.org/birds-0birdsways-help/be-good-egg.
 Paul has also provided us with a PDF presentation about the beach plants and seaweeds of Lido Beach.

-SSAS and other chapters of the Long Island Audubon Council were founding members of the Preserve Plum Island Coalition, which seeks to save the 840-acre island as a National Wildlife Refuge before the Animal Disease Center is closed and the 90% undeveloped island is sold by our federal government.
+SSAS and other chapters of the Long Island Audubon Council were founding members of the Preserve Plum Island Coalition, which seeks to save the 840-acre island as a National Wildlife Refuge.